CharlieS540/MS1-Junior-Club/README.md

 #### As the Camp Lead Coach and website owner:

 * I would like to present the club to potential new custom in a clear and visually pleasing way.
-* Keep exsiting members up to date with events and camps.
+* Keep existing members up to date with events and camps.
 * Increase our contact database.
 * Post weekly activities.